yao-yl/mortalityPaper/README.md

 ### Authors:
 Prabhat Barnwal*, Yuling Yao* (equal contribution),  Yiqian Wang, Nishat Akter Juy, Shabib Raihan, Mohammad Ashraful Haque,  and Alexander van Geen.

+### Survey Data:
+The shared survey data have removed all confidential information and preceise GPS data.
+Please refer to the codebook for details.

 ###  Licence:
 - Scripts are under the MIT licence.
 - Data are under the CC BY-NC licence.